daimonionnn/BobcatMonitor/README.md

 The only temporary solution to fix this is RESET + FAST SYNC or RESYNC + FAST SYNC.

 # Platform:
-This is Windows application (Windows forms, .net framework 4.7.2) but I plan also plan cmd app for Linux and Windows.
+This is Windows application (Windows forms, .net framework 4.7.2) but I also plan cmd app for Linux and Windows.

 # Installation:
 Download zip file from Binaries directory, extract and run.